-ACH payments that do not meet the verification standards set by NACHA will receive a failure with a reason code (rcode) of 119 / Bank routing/account combo is invalid: Auth Reject (<4-digit Response Validation Code>).
+ACH payments that do not meet the validation standards set by NACHA will receive a failure with a reason code (rcode) of 119 / Bank routing/account combo is invalid: Auth Reject (<4-digit Response Validation Code>).
 Any sale or authorization requests will return the response from the third party in the auth code field.

-To view transactions receiving a 119 response code, login to Qualpay Manager, select Transactions, and add the Payment Gateway Response Code equal to 119.
+To view transactions that received a 119 response code, log in to Qualpay Manager, select Transactions, and add the Payment Gateway Response Code filter equal to 119.
 To view all ACH requests with an ACH verification, choose Reports and ACH Validation Report.
-To view further information on the validation responses, visit the ACH Payment and Validation Response Codes knowledge base article.
+For additional information on the validation responses, visit the ACH Payment and Validation Response Codes knowledge base article.

-A benefit of account verification is that you can ask your customer to correct the account information or provide a different form of payment before they leave your website if the account provided fails to validate.
-You will now not have to wait several days for the customer’s bank to decline the transaction for invalid account data, and you will not incur an ACH Return for Invalid Account fee.
+A benefit of account validation is that you can ask your customers to correct the account information or provide a different form of payment before they leave your website if the account they provided fails to validate.
+You will not have to wait several days for the customer’s bank to decline the transaction for invalid account data, and you will not incur an ACH Return for Invalid Account fee.

-The verification process is not a guarantee of payment.
+The validation process is not a guarantee of payment.
 It does not guarantee that you will not receive an ACH Return on a payment.
 Not all banks participate in the validation tool.
-This NACHA program is a tool in alleviating fraud on ACH transactions done via the internet.
+This NACHA program is a tool for alleviating fraud in ACH transactions done via the Internet.